Tin Man (Star Trek: The Next Generation): Plot

 When they arrive, the Enterprise is attacked and disabled by a Romulan Warbird that has overly stressed its engines to catch up to them.
-The Romulans race ahead to try and communicate with Tin Man.
-When Elbrun gleans from the Romulans telepathically that they intend to destroy Tin Man if they can't claim it, he sends a telepathic warning to Tin Man.
+The Romulans race ahead to try to communicate with Tin Man.
+When Elbrun gleans from the Romulans telepathically that they intend to destroy Tin Man if they cannot claim it, he sends a telepathic warning to Tin Man.
 Tin Man suddenly comes to life and emits an energy wave that destroys the Warbird and further damages the Enterprise.
 Elbrun, now in communication with Tin Man, reveals that it calls itself Gomtuu.
 The creature is millennia old and formerly had a crew, but they were lost in a radiation accident.
 Due to a combination of remorse, loneliness, and a lack of purpose, Gomtuu wishes to die in the supernova.
 Elbrun requests to be beamed aboard the creature, but Captain Jean-Luc Picard (Patrick Stewart) is cautious of this action.
-When a second warbird arrives, Picard lets Elbrun transport to Gomtuu along with Data to help procure the ship.
+When a second Warbird arrives, Picard lets Elbrun transport to Gomtuu along with Data to help procure the ship.
 Elbrun is initially overwhelmed by Gomtuu, but eventually comes to identify himself with the ship.

 With the supernova imminent, the elated Elbrun informs Data he will stay with Gomtuu, believing it is where he truly belongs.
 Moments before the start of the supernova, Gomtuu creates another energy wave that sends the Enterprise and the Warbird spinning out of the star system in separate directions before they are caught in the nova blast.
-As the Enterprise regains control, they find Data aboard the bridge, who reports what happened aboard Gomtuu.
+As the Enterprise regains control, they find Data aboard the bridge; he reports what happened aboard Gomtuu.
 When Data discusses the events with Troi, Data comes to realize that like Elbrun with Gomtuu, the Enterprise is where he belongs.